Corn syrup solids are the same thing as high-fructose corn syrup (HFCS).

 The corn syrup solids used in Enfamil® products are made from hydrolyzed corn starch and are considered hypoallergenic.
 Corn syrup solids provide energy for the body and are clinically shown to be readily digestible and well-tolerated by infants who may have issues with other carbohydrates such as sucrose or lactose.

-Enfamil does have sucrose (or table sugar) as a source of carbohydrate in our infant formulas.
+Enfamil does not have sucrose (or table sugar) as a source of carbohydrate in our infant formulas.
 Now that you have the facts straight about corn syrup in baby formula, discover more about what important ingredients are in infant formula like DHA and MFGM.
 Learn about the importance of DHA for babies and MFGM.